Be-Secure/Be-Secure/README.md

 #### OSS Project We Contribute :

-[**BeSman**](https://github.com/Be-Secure/BeSman) or Be-Secure Manager of BeSman for short is a command-line utility to provision customized environments for each TAVOSS tech stack known as Be-Secure environments.
+[**BeSman**](https://github.com/Be-Secure/BeSman) Be-Secure Manager or **BeSman** for short is a command-line utility to provision customized environments for each TAVOSS tech stack known as Be-Secure environments.

 [**oah-bes-vm**](https://github.com/Be-Secure/oah-bes-vm) for easy local deployment of Be-Secure environments.